1. Take the Challenge!

 The 28-Day Palm Oil Challenge is a world first online membership program designed to help consumers live a more holistically sustainable lifestyle, with a particular focus on the reduction of conflict-palm oil consumption.

 This four-week program is split into 4 key areas of the home - Fridge, Pantry, Bathroom and Laundry.
 Each week users can expect to login to their membership portal and access FREE video tutorials and resources that provide up to date product information, tips, hints and tricks enabling you to live more ethically through your consumption choices.

-Its time for a new way of living – a more natural, ethical, sustainable version of YOU – will you take the challenge?
-To sign-up, enter your email address into the subscription box on the right and we'll be in touch closer to the launch of the challenge in March 2015!
+It's time for a new way of living – a more natural, ethical, sustainable version of YOU – will you take the challenge?
+To sign-up, head to PalmOilChallenge.com

 2. Use Your Voice!

 As a citizen, there are many ways you can voice your concerns about the impacts of conflict-palm oil.
 Below are some current petitions and letter writing campaigns you can participate in.